-Multiple transcripts, may share the same uORF.
+Multiple transcripts may share the same uORF.
 In order to avoid over-counting, only one transcript ID is attributed to a given uORF.
 This selection was made randomly, from among transcripts with identical chromosomal coordinates.

-Positive, neutral, and unlabeled data sets:
+Positive1-voted, neutral2-voted, and unlabeled data sets: